Saint Louis University offers a Spanish visa service to streamline the visa application process for SLU students going

 You must submit your completed forms to the Office of International Services by the deadline.
 For students who are not at SLU when using this service, this means your paperwork must be received by the deadline, not just postmarked.
 These dates are non-negotiable.

-- For students studying abroad in the fall and academic year, paperwork is due by April 5 at 4 p.m.
+- For students studying abroad in fall of the academic year, paperwork is due by Thursday, April 2 at 12 p.m. (noon).

 - For students studying abroad in the spring, paperwork is due by Sept.
 18 at noon.
 The visa service fee is due by Sept.
 13 at 4 p.m.

-- Two copies of the application for national visa form.
-Fill out the appropriate application, then print two copies.
+- Two copies (one-sided) of the Application for National Visa Form.
+Fill out the appropriate application, then print two copies (one-sided).